How to Detect Branches in Clusters¶

 method selects all edges that could be part of the cluster’s minimum spanning tree under HDBSCAN*’s mutual reachability distance.
 This graph contains the detected MST and allmin_samples

--nearest neighbours.The
+-nearest neighbors.The

 "full"

 method connects all points with a mutual reachability lower than the maximum distance in the cluster’s MST.
 It represents all connectivity at the moment the last point joins the cluster.
+These methods differ in their sensitivity, noise robustness, and computational cost.
+The"core"

 method usually needs slightly highermin_branch_size